-"Arcadia" is a desirable area in Phoenix that wraps itself around the south of Camelback Rd.
 It draws buyers who want less "desert" and more "green" (as in, grass, trees & flowers).
 When I relocated from the LA South Bay years ago, Arcadia was at the top of our short list.
 It's California-esque ranch homes were originally built in the 1950's.
 This distinct look embodies much of the "Modern Farmhouse" movement, but you'll also find the "Modern Santa Barbara" a few "French Chateau" styles & of course, the traditional Ranch house.

-It was originally the place where all the citrus groves were.
-Today, there are still lots of citrus trees, but due to the massive expansion seen there since the market crash, there's not much open space left.

 Per SF, Arcadia boasts some of the most expensive real estate in the Valley.
 It surpassed Paradise Valley (the town, not the mall or school district) years ago.
 A half-acre lot is huge, by Arcadia standards.
-Today, you'll easily spend over $300/SF for a home here.
+Today, you'll easily spend over $400/SF for a home here.

-There are power lines in almost everyone's backyard, even if the home is $2M.
-Homes on the north side of the street are more expensive (it's all about the view of Camelback Mountain!).
-Here, "less is more" is just part of life, as is AZCC (Arizona Country Club), The Village (health club) & The Madison (Improvement Club).
-Arcadia is home to the power brokers of commercial real estate power brokers & attorneys who office at 24th St & Camelback, corporate executives who need to be close to the airport and the Phoenix elite.
-To sum up life here in one word- community.
+There are power lines in most backyards, even if the home is $3M.
+Homes on the north side of east/west streets are more expensive (it's all about the view of Camelback Mountain!).
+Here, "less is more" is just part of life, as is ACC (Arizona Country Club), The Village (Raquet & Health Club) & The Madison (Improvement Club).
+Arcadia is home to the commercial real estate power brokers & attorneys who office at 24th St & Camelback, corporate executives who need to be close to the airport and the Phoenix elite, of course.
+To sum up life here in one word- "community".